This article has links to products and services we love, which we may make commission from.

 Canongate Kirk

-You’ll also see the Scottish poet, Robert Ferguson, checking out the cherry blossoms.
+You’ll also see the Scottish poet Robert Ferguson checking out the cherry blossoms.

 Stoned, or bronzed, by their beauty.

-You might also like | Most Instagrammable spots in Edinburgh
+You might also like: The most Instagrammable spots in Edinburgh.

 Southside Locations